emilkaram/Advanced-Lane-Finding---CarND-Udacity--T1_Project4/writeup.md

 I used 2 methods:
 First method to use sliding window through the etire video (process_image function )

-Second method use the sliding window to (process_image2 function) only to find lines on first frame then lines can be estimated this method works ok but with little wobble in couple of spots , to make it perfext I try to recrate lines using sliding window every 50 or 100 frames and results was perfrect
+Second method use the sliding window to (process_image2 function) only to find lines on first frame then lines can be estimated

+this method works well but with little line wobble in couple of spots , to make it perfect I try to re-create lines using sliding window every 50 or 100 frames and results was perfrect.

 Both methods pipeline performed perfectly well on the entire project video